Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

 In Fig.~\ref{fig5}, we examine the radial profiles of the vertical velocity dispersion for the same stars as in Fig.~\ref{fig4}.
-As expected from their flaring spatial distributions, the vertical velocity dispersion is nearly constant with radius in all cases, and is, in general, well-reproduced by the \Hmocks.
+As expected from their flaring spatial distributions, the vertical velocity dispersion is nearly constant with radius in all cases, and is, in general, well-reproduced by all mocks.
 Again, this is particularly true for $\rm B3V$ stars, which show minimal deviations, similar to those of their corresponding vertical scale height profiles.
-For $\rm A0V$ stars, the profiles are well-reproduced up to heliocentric distances of $\sim 5$ kpc, beyond which they begin to deviate noticeably.
+For $\rm A0V$ stars, the profiles are well-reproduced up to heliocentric distances of $\sim 5$ kpc, beyond which they begin to deviate noticeably in some cases.
 Apart from the increasing uncertainties in parallax and proper motion at these distances, an additional inaccuracy that contributes to the observed deviations is the lack of a radial velocity component in \emph{Gaia} DR2 for these stars, although it is likely a minimal contribution for this application because radial velocities are almost perpendicular to the vertical velocity field at these low latitudes.
-The \Dmocks{} are able to reproduce the vertical velocity dispersion for both $\rm B3V$ and $\rm A0V$ stars very well, and tend to bear out a more accurate representation of the dispersion at larger radii where extinction begins to affect the \Hmocks{} measurement of the $\rm A0V$ stars.
+The \Dmocksnoex{} are able to reproduce the vertical velocity dispersion for both $\rm B3V$ and $\rm A0V$ stars very well, and tend to bear out a more accurate representation of the dispersion at larger radii where extinction begins to affect the \Hmocks{} measurement of the $\rm A0V$ stars.
+Again, we note that the vertical velocity dispersion profiles for the \Hmocks{} and \Dmocks{} are very similar for both stellar types.

 The results presented in Figs.~\ref{fig4} and ~\ref{fig5} demonstrate that, for \emph{Gaia} DR2, $\rm BV$ and $\rm AV$ stars are reliable tracers for the very young stellar disc and, by extension, the distribution of star-forming regions; the intrinsic flaring of the star-forming gas disc is captured by these dwarf stars in both position and velocity space.
 It is worth to note that for subsequent data releases the reliability of these tracers will improve: the ability to trace the young disc will extend to the outer reaches of the disc and the warp beyond.